ay701/Coding_Challenges/README.md

 # Coding_Challenges

-All solutions are based on own approach, original algorithms
+All solutions are based on own approaches + original algorithms

 Nothing is perfect, I keep polishing, organic is the rule :)